 April is widely recognized as the Month of the Young Child.
 This effort was introduced by the National Association for the Education of Young Children.
 Each year the CEC plans month long events on the campus of Grand Valley State University to celebrate and advocate for young children.

-All MOYC events are designed to inspire action and present awareness about relevant issues impacting young children and families.
-In addition, this year we hope to cause critical reflection as we consider GV student parents and issues related to barriers to their post -secondary completion.
+All Month of the Young Child events are designed to inspire action and present awareness about relevant issues impacting young children and families.
+In addition, we hope to cause critical reflection as we consider GVSU student parents and issues related to barriers to their post-secondary completion.